How to Declutter Your Home Room by Room

 - How to Declutter Your Messy Pantry

-- How to Organized Your Kitchen Pantry
+- How to Organize Your Kitchen Pantry

 - Storing Appliances in Your Pantry

-- Clothes
+- Clothes lying around

-- Random toys
+- Random or unused toys

-- Old torn pillows
+- Worn-out blankets and torn pillows

 - Damaged DVDs